 These tiny motorhomes are often based on small van versions of popular cars or even small people carriers.
 Most offer sleeping for two but some, like the Romahome R10 Solo pictured here, have just a single berth.

 You will also usually find simple cooking facilities and a cupboard to store the smallest portable toilet.

 Most have a lifting roof of some sort but some have a high-top - making them less multi-storey car-park friendly.

 Small motorhome manufacturers include:

 Volkswagen campers have been popular for more than half a century.
-There are thousands on the road and they are still being built today by Volkswagen and a handful of specialist converters.
+There are thousands on the road and they are still being built today by Volkswagen and many other specialist converters.

 They offer comfortable accommodation for two or more in a vehicle small enough to be used as the only family car.
-High top and raising roofs are both available and other basic vans, especially Toyota, are also used for these kind of campervan conversions.
+High top and raising roofs are both available and other basic vans, especially the new Ford Custom and Toyota, are also used for these kind of campervan conversions.

 Many of these campers have devoted followings with fan clubs, festivals and magazines dedicated to them.

 Bigger vans are converted too and are often known as 'panel van' conversions.